0xor1/deprecated-trees/ReadMe.md

 terminal where the api server is running for the activation link to go to to get access to the system.

-The dev environment setup is here https://dev.project-trees.com staging and production environments to come.

 # System Features

 * Auto api documentation - each endpoint automatically generates its own docs and they are published